Morean War: Final years of the war

 Hoping to reinvigorate the Venetian cause, Morosini himself returned to the Morea in 1693.
 His advanced age denied him the chance to prove his abilities again, and on 16 January 1694, he died at Nauplia.
 His successor, Antonio Zeno, against the advice of his officers, led an expedition against the rich island of Chios, off the coast of Asia Minor.
 The island was taken easily, but the Turkish response was swift and massive.
 A double naval battle near the Oinousses Islands in February 1695 resulted in a Venetian defeat, and forced a humiliating Venetian withdrawal from Chios.

 The Ottomans were encouraged to invade the Morea again, but were defeated by General Steinau and driven back to their base at Thebes.
 At the same time, Steinau succeeded in bringing Gerakaris to come over to the Venetian side (see above).

 Naval operations in the Aegean

-There were several naval clashes between the opposing fleets, such as at Lesbos in 1690, at Andros in 1696, at Lemnos in July 1697, and at Samothrace in 1698, but they were generally indecisive and failed to shift the balance of forces.
+There were several naval clashes between the opposing fleets, such as at Lesbos in 1690, at Andros in 1696 and also in September 1697, at Lemnos in July 1697, and at Samothrace in 1698, but they were generally indecisive and failed to shift the balance of forces.

-Action of September 1st, 1697

-There was a naval clash near Andros on September 1st, 1697.